oddscript/oddscript.com/source/_posts/binary-the-machine-language.md

 ---
-title: "Binary the machine language"
+title: "Binary: the machine language"
 categories:
   - How computers work
 date: 2017-10-25 19:53:16